Frequently Asked Questions

 How can Garfield County Libraries achieve more stable, locally-controlled funding?

-In order to provide a stable source of locally-controlled funding, Garfield County Libraries is considering a potential 1.5 mill levy increase on the November 2019 ballot.
+In order to provide a stable source of locally-controlled funding, Garfield County Libraries has measure 6A for a 1.5 mill levy increase on the November 2019 ballot.
 Funds from the measure would raise up to $4 million annually, to:

 ● Retain the qualified staff that help keep our libraries open and running